GOFIRST-Robotics/Lunabotics/README.md

 ## ROS 2 General Workspace Tips

+When cloning this repository manually on Linux, you must run `git submodule update --init --recursive` inside the workspace folder to recursively pull all git submodules before building the project.

+Use `colcon build --symlink-install` when building so that Python nodes do not need to be rebuilt every time.

 Make sure to `source install/setup.bash` in every new terminal.

 Run `rosdep install -i --from-path src --rosdistro $ROS_DISTRO -y --skip-keys "nvblox negotiated"` to install package dependencies.

-Run `rm -rf build install log` to clean your workspace.
+Run `rm -rf build install log` to clean your workspace if you need to build completely from scratch.

+Run `docker system prune -a --volumes` to remove all Docker images, containers, and volumes from your machine.
+This is useful when the ISAAC ROS container gets messed up and you want to rebuild the container from scratch.

 To normalize line endings in git, use the command:
 ```